+for ( ; ; ) Statement

+for ( ; ; Expression ) Statement

+for ( ; Expression ; ) Statement

+for ( ; Expression ; Expression ) Statement

+for ( ExpressionNoIn ; ; ) Statement

+for ( ExpressionNoIn ; Expression ; ) Statement

+for ( ExpressionNoIn ; Expression ; ) Statement

+for ( ExpressionNoIn ; Expression ; ) Statement

-IterationStatement: for (;;) Statement for (;; Expression) Statement for (; Expression;) Statement for (; Expression; Expression) Statement for (ExpressionNoIn;; Statement for (ExpressionNoIn; Expression) Statement for (ExpressionNoIn; Expression;) Statement for (ExpressionNoIn; Expression;) Statement for (ExpressionNoIn; Expression; Statement so the nonterminal IterationStatement actually has eight alternative right-hand sides.
+so the nonterminal IterationStatement actually has eight alternative right-hand sides.

 When the words "one of" follow the colon(s) in a grammar definition, they signify that each of the terminal symbols on the following line or lines is an alternative definition.
 For example, the lexical grammar for ECMAScript contains the production: